-The interdepartmental program in Scandinavian Studies is designed to acquaint students with different aspects of Scandinavian culture and society.
-In addition to offering a three-year curriculum in Swedish, the program includes regular courses, taught in English, that deal with Scandinavian history, masterworks in Scandinavian literature, and Scandinavian film, as well as interdisciplinary courses focusing on specific Nordic topics.
+The interdepartmental program in Scandinavian Studies is designed to acquaint students with different aspects of Nordic and Arctic culture and society.
+In addition to offering a three-year curriculum in Swedish, the program includes regular courses, taught in English that deal with Nordic history, Nordic literature, Nordic cinema, and Nordic theater and drama, as well as interdisciplinary courses focusing on specific Nordic topics.

-The Department of Scandinavian Studies encourages its students to study abroad in one of the Scandinavian countries.
-Nearly all student majors and most minors will spend one or two semesters at a Scandinavian university or college.
+The Department of Scandinavian Studies encourages its students to study abroad in one of the Nordic countries.
+Nearly all student majors and most minors will spend one or two semesters at a Nordic university or college.
 Study abroad in the Nordic countries is also recommended for other students who have a more general interest.

-Gustavus currently has exchange programs in Sweden with the University of Uppsala, Mora Folk High School, and Linnaeus University in Växjö.
+Gustavus currently has exchange programs in Sweden with Uppsala University, Mora Folk High School, and Linnaeus University in Växjö.
 In addition, study opportunities can be arranged in Denmark, Finland, Iceland, or Norway for students interested in those countries.

-In 2009, the College initiated a Gustavus Semester in Sweden Program.
-Led by Gustavus faculty members, students in this program will stay at different locations in Sweden and take courses in different disciplines.
-A listing of the courses taught regularly through this program can be found in the Interdisciplinary Studies and Non-departmental section.
+In 2009, the College initiated a Semester in Sweden Program.
+Led by Gustavus faculty members, students in this program travel the length of the country and take courses in different disciplines.
+A listing of the courses taught regularly through this program can be found in the interdisciplinary studies and non-departmental section.
 The Semester in Sweden Program runs Spring semester of odd years.

-Minor: Six courses approved by a departmental advisor.
-Students may choose one of two paths leading to a minor: a) four courses of Swedish language study plus two other courses in Scandinavian Studies; b) two courses of Swedish language study plus four other courses in Scandinavian Studies.
+Six courses approved by a departmental advisor.
+Students may choose one of two paths leading to a minor:

 Swedish Language Courses (SWE)